 Between 1850-1852 there were six great fires, and while the logic behind “fireproof” buildings such as the Union Hotel made sense, it didn’t turn out to be the case most of the time.
 With all of the wooden buildings and cloth in gold rush S.F., it just took the right breeze off the bay blowing the right flame to waste chunks of the city at a time, sometimes the same blocks within weeks of being rebuilt.
 E.V.
 Joice got lucky, though.
 For whatever reason, whether it was because of a lawsuit he was tied up with, or just another premonition, on April 1, 1851, just six months after its opening, Joice sold his portion of the Union Hotel to John Middleton.
 Just a month later – with Joice’s notice of sale still running in the paper – the Union Hotel was destroyed in the fire of May 3-4, 1851.

 Next move for E.V., living on Clay near Portsmouth Square in 1852, was returning to familiar roles he’d held back home in his twenties and thirties in New York, though now he was notary public for the city and county of San Francisco.
 E.V., within an office at the N.E. corner of Washington and Battery streets, also worked as secretary for the San Francisco Gold and Silver Mining Company.
-Living with his wife in a house at 807 Stockton, a member of both The Society of California Pioneers and the Pacific-Union Club, Joice was known as a “good natured” man, “full of spirit and fun.”
-Though E.V. did reside relatively close to Joice Street, keep in mind that Joice Street was already there, and because of this fact, Joice himself is probably the only person that could ever tell the story of his ties with that singular block, if there was indeed one.
+Living with his wife in a house at 807 Stockton, which apparently was an “odd looking little box of a place” near Sacramento Street, a member of both The Society of California Pioneers and the Pacific-Union Club, Joice was known as a “good natured” man, “full of spirit and fun.”
+Though E.V. did reside relatively close to Joice Street, keep in mind that Joice Street was already there, and because of this fact, Joice himself is probably the only person that could ever tell the story of his ties with that singular block, if there was one indeed.

 In 1864, Joice listed an advertisement in the Daily Alta California trying to sell a stock ranch called “Joice’s Island,” a 3,500-acre island in the northern section of Suisin Bay, northeast of San Francisco Bay, known as Grizzly Bay, directly east of San Pablo Bay, near the delta leading to Sacramento.
 Exactly when Joice came to own this island is hard to determine; however, with “its improvements [consisting] of a comfortable Dwelling, Barn, Sheds, etc., and one of the best Corrals in the State,” one has to wonder if Joice ever spent much time there, was it randomly acquired through business, or possibly something he’d claimed back in 1849-50?
 With no takers, Joice would try to sell the land again in 1867, finally putting it to auction in 1870.
 Today, Joice Island is part of the Grizzly Island Wildlife Area in Solano County, controlled by the California Department of Fish and Wildlife, and is known for wild pig hunts.

 By 60 years of age, Joice had moved into selling life insurance for a company called Economical Mutual Life Insurance Co. of Providence Rhode Island with an office at California and Leidesdorff streets.
-It was during this time he began his duties, again as he’d done back in Albany, as commissioner of deeds for California in regard to states such as Idaho, Illinois, Nebraska, Colorado, etc. On March 29, 1885, Joice’s wife, “S.” Joice, died at the age of 71.
-E.V. would follow her on Nov.
+It was during this time he began his duties, again as he’d done back in Albany, as commissioner of deeds for California in regard to states such as Idaho, Illinois, Nebraska, Colorado, etc. On March 29, 1885, Joice’s wife, Emeline S., died at the age of 71.
+E.V. followed her on Nov.
 22, 1891 at the age of 82, having retired to East Oakland in his last days.

-* This determination comes from studying William M. Eddy’s official 1849 re-survey of O’Farrell’s 1847 city plan along with advertisements in the Daily Alta California going back to 1850 (see photo in post).
+* This determination comes from studying early city directories as well as William M. Eddy’s official 1849 re-survey of O’Farrell’s 1847 city plan.
+Advertisements for building lot sales in the Daily Alta California going back to 1850 (see photo in post) corroborate this as well.
 On Dec.
 7, 1868, another ad read, “HOUSE AND LOT NO. 217 JOICE STREET.
 Between Stockton and Powell, Pine and California Sts.”